Billy Cann: Administrative career

 Cann was a member of Souths' committee from 1908 as well as a delegate to the New South Wales Rugby Football League (NSWRFL).
 In 1921–1922, Cann was co-manager of the Kangaroo tour along with Souths' secretary, S. G. "George" Ball.

 During the 1940s and 1950s, Cann was a vice-president of the NSWRFL.
 He also wrote for The Sydney Morning Herald.

 Accolades

 Cann is credited with shaping the role of the lock in the new code.
 John Quinlan (1911–1912 tour co-manager) said of Cann: "It was he who introduced the typical Australian style of fast forward play in which the backs and forwards combine so effectively and spectacularly.
 It is no reflection on his successors to say the original model remains the greatest gem."

 He was awarded Life Membership of the New South Wales Rugby League in 1914.

 In February 2008, Cann was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.
+Cann was assigned inductee number 1 in the NRL Hall of Fame.